EndBug/add-and-commit/README.md

 ### Adding files:

 The action adds files using a regular `git add` command, so you can put every kind of argument in the `add` option.
 For example, if you don't want it to use a recursive behavior: `$(find . -maxdepth 1 -name *.js)`
+The script will not stop if one the git commands fails.
+E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.

 ### Deleting files:

 You can delete files with the `remove` option: that runs a `git rm` command that will stage the files in the given path for removal.
-Please keep in mind that if the path is wrong the action will stop.
+The script will not stop if one the git commands fails.
+E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.

 ### Examples: